-All programs except Instructional Technology, Instructional Media, Middle Level Initial Certification, Online Teaching, School Business Leadership, Teaching English as a Second Language (non-cert option), and Discovery Education EDGE require a stateapproved instructional certificate unless approved by the program coordinator.
+All programs except Instructional Technology, Effective Teaching, Instructional Media, Middle Level Initial Certification, Online Teaching (master's only option), School Business Leadership, Teaching English to Speakers of Other Languages (non-cert option), and Discovery Education EDGE require a state-approved instructional certificate unless approved by the program coordinator.
 Applicants to the Educational Leadership principal certification program must follow the admissions process outlined in that section of this bulletin.
 Note: Applicants to the 21st Century Teaching and Learning, Early Childhood Literacy, and Art and Science of Teaching programs must be currently teaching or have access to a classroom in order to enter the program.